cf-toolsuite/cf-butler/README.md

 ### with Username and password authorization

-The following instructions explain how to get started when `cf.token.provider` is set to `userpass`
+The following instructions explain how to get started when `cf.tokenProvider` is set to `userpass`

 Authenticate to a foundation using the API endpoint.